-One of Fusion Builder's most important elements is the Container Element.
-This element is the foundation of all page layouts created within Fusion Builder, and is an integral part in making sure your designs stay organized and intact.
-All columns and elements must be contained within a Container, or else your layout will break.
-The Container Element is also widely flexible and provides specific options and settings that allows you to build your site exactly how you want it.
+One of Fusion Builder’s most important elements is the Container Element.
+This element is the structural foundation of all page layouts created within Fusion Builder, and is an integral part in making sure your designs stay organized and intact.
+All columns and elements must be contained within a Container, otherwise your layout will break.
+The Container Element is also hugely flexible and provides a great range of functional and design options that allow you to build your site exactly how you want it.
 Read below to discover all about the Container Element.

 Full Width Sizing

 While the Container Element is mostly independent, some of it’s features rely on other factors on your site, such as your Site Width.
 The Fusion Builder’s Container Element enables the background color, image, or border to span 100% of the browser width depending on the Page Template it’s being used on.
 Below are some examples of how the Container Element reacts to different types of settings.

 Step 1 – Create a new page, or edit an existing one.

 Step 2 – Activate the Fusion Builder by clicking the ‘Use Fusion Builder’ button on top of the page editor.

 Step 3 – Insert a Container element into the page by clicking the ‘+ Container’ button.
 As you insert a Container, you’ll be asked to choose the column layout you’d like to use.